Boundless Fed bond-buying fuels stocks rebound, dollar recoils

 The Fed’s action had not cheered Wall Street for long on Monday, with losses of 2%-3% on major indexes, but the mood improved on Tuesday, as other governments and central banks stepped in.

-Wall Street S&P 500, Dow Jones and Nasdaq indexes were expected to bounce 4% [.N], the main European bourses were up similar amounts and oil, gold and copper had all swung 3%-5% higher.
+Wall Street S&P 500, Dow Jones and Nasdaq indexes were expected to bounce 4%, the main European bourses were up similar amounts and oil, gold and copper had all swung 3%-5% higher.

 “Today there is a strong recovery connected to the move that the Fed has introduced this massive weapon,” said Francois Savary, CIO of wealth manager Prime Partners, adding the Fed needed to prioritize fixing the seize-ups in funding markets.